blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 ## What this demo shows

 - Using GitLab as Git repository and as central build system.
-- Using Conan for package manager and build orchestrator.
+- Using Conan as package manager and build orchestrator.
-- Using CMake to compile and link C++ applications.
+- Using CMake to build C++ libraries and applications.
 - Using Nexus to store Conan packages.
 - Making a Conan package of a C++ library.
 - Using that package as part of a stand-alone executable.